 Arizona State University

-Arizona State University was founded in 1886, and the U.S. News Report has ranked it No. 1 in innovation for 9 years in a row.
-ASU’s Thunderbird School of Global Journalism has also been ranked #1 in the world for international trade, making ASU a standout school for aspiring global business leaders.
+Arizona State University was founded in 1885, and U.S. News & World Report has ranked it #1 in innovation for 10 consecutive years (2016ā2025) ā a streak no other university has matched.
+ASU’s Thunderbird School of Global Management is also internationally recognized, particularly for international business and trade ā making ASU a standout school for aspiring global business leaders.

-ASU is also home to Barrett, the Honors College, which has been consistently recognized as a Top Producing Institution by the Fulbright US Student Program.
-Barrett students benefit from smaller student-to-faculty ratios and over 600 special honors experiences per semester.
+ASU is also home to Barrett, the Honors College ā consistently ranked among the top public honors colleges in the country and recognized as a Top Producing Institution by the Fulbright U.S. Student Program.
+Barrett students benefit from smaller student-to-faculty ratios, dedicated honors housing, and over 600 special honors experiences per semester.
+Bonus: Barrett students at ASU often write a senior thesis under faculty mentorship ā a major asset for students applying to graduate school.

 The ASU Sun Devils also stand out in athletics.
-ASU is part of the Big 12 with over 26 varsity sports, including women’s water polo, gymnastics, and golf, and and men’s baseballl, wrestling, and hockey.
-The Sun Devils have even claimed 25 NCAA team titles!
+Like U of A, ASU joined the Big 12 Conference in July 2024, leaving the Pac-12 after 46 years.
+ASU competes with over 26 varsity sports ā including women’s water polo, gymnastics, golf, and men’s baseball, wrestling, and hockey.
+The Sun Devils have claimed 25 NCAA team titles.
 And if you want to get a glimpse at professional sports, the Diablo Stadium hosts spring training for the Los Angeles Angels.

 Unlike U of A, Arizona State University isn’t located in a major city.
-However, it is just a 20 minute drive from Phoenix, Arizona’s state capital.
+However, it is just a 20-minute drive from Phoenix, Arizona’s state capital.
 So, ASU gives you all the perks of being a college town while still providing access to the resources of a major metropolitan area.

 Tempe is perfect for outdoors enthusiasts, with a 25-acre lake for boating, kayaking, and paddle boarding, as well as a 7-mile loop for walking, running, or biking.
 Downtown Tempe features several great restaurants and bars, but if you’re feeling more adventurous, Phoenix’s high-end resorts, spectacular golfing, luxury shopping, and vibrant nightlife are just a quick drive away.